apostrophecms/apostrophe-documentation/docs/modules/apostrophe-areas/browser-apostrophe-areas-editor.md

 ### on(*eventType*, *selector*, *fn*)
 This is a wrapper for $.onSafe that avoids events that are actually happening in nested areas. -Tom and Sam
+### startAutosaving(*callback*)
+Given a method such as `self.addItem`, this method returns a new function that will first ensure the user has a session lock on the document, then initiate autosave for the area, and finally invoke the callback.

+If necessary the user is given the option to shatter a lock belonging to another user.

+If an error occurs, such as the user declining to steal a session lock, `callback` is invoked with an error rather than null.
+### startAutosavingThen(*fn*, *args*)
+Similar to `startAutosaving`, this method obtains a context lock and starts autosaving of the area, then invokes the given function, invoking it with the given array of arguments.
+Does not invoke `fn` at all if startAutosaving fails.
+Part of the implementation of `startAutosavingHandler`.
+### startAutosavingHandler(*fn*)
+Returns a function that invokes `startAutosavingThen` with the given function and passes on the arguments given to it.
+Useful as an event handler.
+### enableInterval()
+Establish the so-called `saveInterval`, which actually also carries out the check for empty areas and can be expanded to do more by extending `onInterval`.
+Note that this interval is established for all areas the user can edit, not just those that autosave.